-serverURL

-string representing the destination host, port, project, continuous query, and window in the SAS Event Stream Processing Engine.
+Parameters: serverURL string representing the destination host, port, project, continuous query, and window in the engine.
 Also specifies the client snapshot requirement - if "true" the client receives the current snapshot state of the window prior to any incremental updates.
 Specifying the client collapse requirement is optional.
 By default, it is false.
-When true, UPDATE_BLOCK events are converted to UPDATE events in order to make subscriber output publishable.

-serverURL format

-"dfESP://host:port/project/contquery/window? snapshot=true | false < "collapse=true | false> callbackFunction a pointer to a user-defined function for handling received event blocks.
-This function must call C_dfESPeventblock_destroy() to free the event block.

-errorCallbackFunction

-either NULL or a user-defined function pointer for handling subscription service failures ctx optional context pointer for parsing state into this call a pointer to a client object that is passed to all API functions described below, or NULL if there was a failure (error logged to the SAS Event Stream Processing Engine log).

-Note: This function validates and retains the connection parameters for a specific subscriber client connection clientObjPtr C_dfESPGDsubscriberStart()
+When true, UPDATE_BLOCK events are converted to UPDATE events in order to make subscriber output publishable. serverURL format "dfESP://host:port/project/contquery/window? snapshot=true false <"collapse=true false> callbackFunction a pointer to a user-defined function for handling received event blocks.
+This function must call C_dfESPeventblock_destroy() to free the event block. errorCallbackFunction either NULL or a user-defined function pointer for handling subscription service failures ctx optional context pointer for parsing state into this call Return value: a pointer to a client object that is passed to all API functions described below, or NULL if there was a failure (error written to the log).
+Note: This funct client connection tion validates and retains the connection parameters for a specific subscriber clientObjPtr C dfESPGDsubscriberStart() Parameters: Same parameters and return value as C dfESPsubscriberStart()

-Same parameters and return value as C_dfESPsubscriberStart().
+Parameters: Same parameters and return value as C_dfESPsubscriberStart().
 Additional required parameter: filename of this subscriber's guaranteed delivery configuration file.

-int C_dfESPpubsubConnect(clientObjPtr client)

-Parameter:

-client

-pointer to a client object returned by
+int C_dfESPpubsubConnect(clientObjPtr client) Parameter: client pointer to a client object returned by C_dfESPsubscriberStart() or C_dfESPgDsubscriberStart() or C_dfESPGDsubscriberStart() Return values: 1 success 0 failure - error written to the log int C_dfESPpubsubDisconnect(clientObjPtr client, int block)

-C_dfESPsubscriberStart() or

-C_dfESPpublisherStart() or

-C_dfESPGDsubscriberStart() or

-C_dfESPGDpublisherStart()

-int C_dfESPpubsubConnect(clientObjPtr client)

-Note: This function attempts to establish a connection with the SAS Event Stream Processing Engine application or server.
+Note: This function attempts to establish a connection with the application or server.